modernappsninja-archive/TkgiInstallEpmc-LAG-PI9606/readme.md

 <img src="media/2019-09-11-09-51-30.png">
 </details>

-#### 3.18 To access the Ops Manager UI, from Control Center, get the Ops Manager IP address from `EPMC->Deployment Metadata->Ops Manager Address`, and also get the `Ops Manager Admin User Name` and `Ops Manager Admin User Password`.
+#### 3.18 To access the Ops Manager UI, from Control Center, get the Ops Manager IP address from [https:tkgi-mc.corp.local](https:tkgi-mc.corp.local) UI `Deployment Metadata->Ops Manager Address`, and also get the `Ops Manager Admin User Name` and `Ops Manager Admin User Password`.
 Then, open a new chrome browser tab and load up the Ops Manager IP address and login with the username and password you retrieved.

 <details><summary>Screenshot 3.18.1</summary>
 <img src="media/2019-09-11-13-56-20.png">